 Boost your Score to the test with a comprehensive TCF Exam Preparation Online

 Why Take the TCF?

-The TCF – Test de Connaissance du Français is an international language proficiency test and certification aimed at individuals whose mothertongue is not French, and mainly for people who do not live in France
+The TCF – Test de Connaissance du Français is an international language proficiency test and certification.
+It is for those language learners whose mothertongue is not French, and mainly for people who do not live in France

-It is used by employers and French universities to certify the language levels of foreign applicants.
+Employers and French universities generally use this test to certify the language levels of foreign applicants.

 The TCF is administered by France Education International (formerly know as the CIEP -Centre International d’Etudes Pédagogiques), which reports directly to the French Ministries of National Education, Higher Education and Research.